 In humans, the prion spectrum includes Alzheimer’s disease, Parkinson’s disease and CJD–the most aggressive version.
 The difference between these diseases is very slight and often indistinguishable to neurologists.
 Millions of people have CJD, which is the most aggressive form of prion disease among humans.
 CJD has not been declared a reportable disease across most nations.

 Prions are such a formidable threat that the U.S. government enacted the Bioterrorism Preparedness and Response Act of 2002, which included a provision to halt research on prions in all but two laboratories.

 The U.S. government initially classified prions as select agents that pose an extreme risk to food, water and health systems.
 Thanks to some midnight maneuvers, prions are no longer regulated at all in the U.S. and most other nations.
-It is bioterrorism of the highest order.

 The original prion protein was identified by Prusiner in the 1980s as the cause of Creutzfeldt Jakob Disease (CJD) and bovine spongiform encephalopathy, also known as mad cow disease, which spread through negligent production practices.
 This was the first time a disease had been shown to infect people not by an infestation of an organism such as a bacterium or a virus, but through an infectious protein, and Prusiner received a Nobel Prize for that discovery in 1997.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 Important reforms to policies to protect public health, however, have been elusive.